piotrmurach/tty-prompt/README.md

 ### 2.6.1 choices

-There are many ways you can craete menu choices.
+There are many ways in which you can add menu choices.
 The simplest way is to create an array of values:

 ```ruby
 choices = %w(small medium large)
 ```

 By default the choice name is also the value the prompt will return when selected.
-To change this you can provide a hash with keys as choice names and their respective values:
+To provide custom values, you can provide a hash with keys as choice names and their respective values:

 ```ruby
 choices = {small: 1, medium: 2, large: 3}
 ```

-Finally, you can define an array of choices where each choice is a hash value with `:name` & `:value` keys which can include other keys for customising indvidual choices:
+Finally, you can define an array of choices where each choice is a hash value with `:name` & `:value` keys which can include other options for customising indvidual choices:

 ```ruby
 choices = [